Nuxalk: History and culture

 Knowledge of family ancestry remains strong among the Nuxalk, including villages of descent, family crests, as well as songs and dances that recount the history and myth in smayusta.
-Nuxalk religion includes a belief in a creator or father God (Alhkw'ntam), his son (Manaakays).
-There is also a goddess in Nuxalk spiritual beliefs, Qamayts.
+Nuxalk religion includes belief in a creator god (Alhkwʼntam), a war goddess (Qamaits) and a sea god (Qʼumakwa), among others.
 Nuxalk society remains close-knit and embraces traditional beliefs.

-The Nuxalk as a people and via their government maintain rights and title to their entire traditional territory and continue to strive to maintain their traditional systems of governance, basing it in their long and rich cultural history and continued use and occupation.
+The Nuxalk as a people and via their established and titles to their traditional territory continue to maintain their traditional systems of governance, based on their long and rich cultural history and continued use and occupation.

 The Nuxalk Nation has long asserted its rights and obligations and has never ceded, sold, surrendered, nor lost traditional lands through act of war or by treaty.
 The Nuxalk remain strongly against entering any treaty process.

 Current Indian and Northern Affairs Canada (INAC) population estimates indicate a total Nuxalk population of approximately 1400 with nearly 900 of those living on the Nuxalk reserve in Bella Coola.
 However, according to the traditional Nuxalk government, the true Nuxalk population is closer to 3,000.
 This number includes people of Nuxalk ancestry who are not registered with the Nuxalk Nation or may be registered to another band government.

+Nuxalk culture and society have been profiled in the documentary films of Banchi Hanuse, most notably Nuxalk Radio (2020) and Ceremony (2026).